OpenSourceKyle/OpenSourceKyle.github.io/content/pages/me/my-self-authoring.md

 #### Me

 I was born in South Carolina, US and lived my whole childhood in a small town in South Carolina.
 I did not like my hometown too much as a kid since I would have preferred to be in a larger city with more things to do.
-My hometown still is a small, mostly decaying textile town of roughly 4,000 people.
+My hometown is still a small, mostly decaying textile town of roughly 4,000 people.
 Many folks live meagerly in trailers or government housing and are of a "redneck" or "backcountry" type of mentality regardless of their race or sex.

 However as an adult, I miss the area with the peace that it brings me.
 For the sake of nostalgia, I do love going back to the town and the property that I grew up on.
 The peace, quiet, and generally static nature of the town and people gives it a stable, vintage appearance that barely seems to change no matter how long I have not lived there.
 I have noticed more people building large houses and moving there since the 2020 COVID-19 pandemic, where previously there was little activity of this sort.
-As of this writing, this thankfully has not changed much, but with it's close proximity to bigger cities, I could see it growing more.
+As of this writing, this thankfully has not changed much, but with its close proximity to bigger cities, I could see it growing more.
+I am doing my best to accept that world is also in change, and the best I can do is accept the change and cherish my memories.

 #### Father

 My father was born to an intact family.
 My grandmother passed away in the 1980s from something heart attack related, so I never knew her.
 I do not know much of my grandma other than, according to a childhood friend of my dad, she was very abusive to my dad when he was young to include frequent physical beatings.
 Even my dad told me that he felt a great peace after she died, which I assume to be related.
 My grandfather was alive until I was about 7 years old.
 He worked in a local textile mill in their hometown for his whole life, which my dad would also work at briefly during high school.
+I don't remember my paternal grandfather well, though he seemed to have been positive the one memory that I have.

 My dad went to college to study Business.
 Afterwards, he sold insurance (life insurance, I think) and was in the Army National Guard for some time.
 He later worked as a Vice President at some local mobile home (trailer) manufacturing plant.
 He married his first wife, and they had a son and daughter -- my half-brother and half-sister.
 Assumed from many anecdotes, the marriage seemed to dissolve due to the constant anger and rage on my dad's part.
 They divorced when my half-siblings were in their teens, and my dad seemingly stopped working permanently.
 From anecdotal accounts from him (and maybe my mom), he did not want his exwife to get any more of his money since he was already paying child support.
 My dad met my mom when he was in his early 40s, and while she was in her early 20s -- yes over a 20 year age difference.
 They waited 13 years into marriage before having me.